 An extensive list of additional federal and state government permits and approvals must be obtained before the Donlin Gold project can commence construction.
-Preparation of the applications for some of these permits and approvals requires additional, more detailed engineering that were not part of the Donlin Gold feasibility study.
+Preparation of the applications for some of these permits and approvals requires additional, more detailed engineering that was not part of the Donlin Gold feasibility study.
 Completion of this engineering will require a significant investment of funds, time, and other resources by Donlin Gold and its contractors.
-Also, the Donlin Gold board must approve a construction program and budget before construction of the Donlin Gold project can begin.
-The timing of the required engineering work and the Donlin Gold board's approval of a construction program and budget, the receipt of all required governmental permits and approvals, the availability of financing, among other factors, will affect whether and when construction of the Donlin Gold project will begin.
-Among other reasons, project delays could occur as a result of public opposition, limitations in agency staff resources during regulatory review and permitting, or project changes made by Donlin Gold.
+Also, the Donlin Gold board must approve a construction program and budget before proceeding with the development of the Donlin Gold project.
+The timing of the required engineering work and the Donlin Gold board's approval of a construction program and budget, the receipt of all required governmental permits and approvals, and the availability of financing, among other factors, will affect the decision and timing to develop the Donlin Gold project.
+Among other reasons, project delays could occur as a result of public opposition, requests for additional information or analysis, limitations in agency staff resources during regulatory review and permitting, or project changes made by Donlin Gold.